 Ben Knapper joined the Ensemble in 2016.
 He attended Augustana College in Rock Island and sang in the Augustana Choir.
 Ben earned his Bachelor’s Degree in Applied Mathematics and Computer Science and is currently in his second year of technology consulting at RSM.
 Ben lives in Ankeny with his wonderful girlfriend, Hannah.

-Karen Kraemer joined DMVAE in 2012 and has also sung with the Des Moines Choral Society since moving to Iowa from Fort Smith, Arkansas in 2007.
-Karen sang with the Fort Smith Chorale in Arkansas for over 8 years, serving as president of the board for 3 years.
-She graduated from the University of Arkansas with a B.S. degree in deaf education, and a master’s degree in Audiology.
-As a “life-long learner” she later earned a B.A. degree in music “for fun.”
-She plays the saxophone, clarinet, and piano, and is Director of Choirs at First Unitarian Church of Des Moines.
-Karen is also a part-time audiologist and enjoys playing tennis and composing music on the side.
-She and her husband have three adult children.
+Karen Kraemer joined DMVAE in 2012 after having sung with the Des Moines Choral Society for three years.
+She moved to West Des Moines in 2007 from Fort Smith, Arkansas where she sang with the Fort Smith Chorale for over 8 years and served as president of the board for 3 years.
+She graduated from the University of Arkansas with a degree in deaf education, and a master’s degree in Audiology before majoring in music “for fun.”
+She plays the saxophone, clarinet, and piano, and directs the choir and handbell choir at First Unitarian Church.
+Karen is a part-time audiologist and enjoys playing tennis and composing a little music on the side.
+She and her husband have three children.

 Emma LeValley joined the ranks of DMVAE sopranos in the fall of 2015.
 Her love of music began at Waukee High School, where she was involved in the A Cappella Choir, show choir, jazz choir, band, musicals, and any and all other singing opportunities.
 She continued her studies at Simpson College, where she performed in a number of operas, traveled to Europe with the Madrigal Singers, and sang under Dr. McMillin’s direction in the Chamber Choir.
 She graduated in December 2014 with a degree in music education and now teaches K-3 general music and directs the 5th grade chorus at Prairie City-Monroe Schools.